Algorithmic bias are excluding significant amounts of qualitative information at the expense of a creative culture’s production.

 I am talking about all the social justice activists that used Twitter for criticizing abuses and ended up in jail.
 I am talking about all the women who bravely confronted public stigma to share their experiences about rape to end violence against women.
 I am talking about the people who got murdered in countries of war for exposing truths.
 And I am talking about the little Twitter itself that has lost his soul and his crying his mamma.

 This is really saddening me too much.
 I hope Twitter got that without the users that made it grow, it is nothing else than a ridiculous gadget in the hands of capitalists of disaster.

-This is concerning because Twitter, Facebook and Google might become pro-american imperialism tools that aim at benefiting the US oligarchy ONLY by appropriating the work of the local and foreign communities to make high profits.
-This is concerning because they will play the game of english speakers or of whose who master best the rhetorics at the detriment of alternative languages and cultures.
-In other words, they will be a low return on investments strategy for whose who wish to create alternative platforms for non profit only market.
+This is consterning because Twitter, Facebook and Google are pro-american imperialism tools that aim at benefiting the US oligarchy ONLY, by appropriating the work of local and foreign communities to make high profits.
+This is consterning because they play the game of the sophists, sustaining authoritative governments.

 Ce(tte) œuvre est mise à disposition selon les termes de la Licence Creative Commons Attribution – Pas d’Utilisation Commerciale – Partage dans les Mêmes Conditions 4.0 International.